Lincoln Town Car: First generation (1981–1989)

-A model year removed from the extensive downsizing of its full-size model range, the Lincoln division underwent a revision of its nameplates.
-Following the discontinuation of the compact Versailles sedan, Lincoln was left marketing six nearly identical vehicles (Continental, Continental Town Car, and Continental Mark VI, all offered both as two-door and four-door sedans).
-For 1981, the Lincoln Town Car was introduced, consolidating the Continental and Continental Town Car into a single model line slotted below the Continental Mark VI.
+A model year removed from the extensive downsizing of its full-size model range, Lincoln underwent a similar revision of its nameplates for 1981 as it renamed the Continental as the Lincoln Town Car.
+Following the retirement of the compact Versailles sedan during the 1980 model year, Lincoln was left marketing three nearly identical model lines (Continental, Continental Town Car, and Continental Mark VI).
+Along with introducing the Town Car, Lincoln introduced a redesigned Continental for 1982, moving it to the midsize segment alongside the Mark VII (introduced in 1984).

-Identical to the 1980 Lincoln Continental, the Lincoln Town Car was offered as a two-door and four-door sedan (the Town Coupe nameplate was discontinued).
-Largely overshadowed by its Continental Mark VI counterpart, the Town Car two-door was discontinued for 1982.
-As the Continental Mark VII was introduced for 1984, Lincoln pared its full-size line down solely to the Town Car four-door sedan.
+With the exception of nameplate badging, the Lincoln Town Car was identical to the 1980 Lincoln Continental.
+Alongside the four-door sedan, a two-door sedan was also offered for 1981 (dropping the Town Coupe name).
+Largely overshadowed by its Mark VI counterpart, the Town Car two-door was dropped for 1982; following the retirement of the Mark VI, full-size Lincolns were sold exclusively as four-door sedans.